 Appraisals are a part of the home buying process and the appraisers can either be your best friends or your biggest enemies.
 Put in place as a control by the lenders, the appraisers look at the value of the home from the lender’s perspective and assess a value so that the lender can feel secure in lending you the money for the home.
-You can see their services here to know more in detail about them.
 If the home doesn’t appraise for the price you are paying for it, the lender will not lend you the extra money to make up the difference.
 They are protecting themselves by not overvaluing the house and giving you more than they could recoup in the event of a foreclosure.
 Banks are not in the business of making poor investment choices (although that could be argued thanks to the housing crisis) and use the appraisal process to sure up their underwriting and decision to move forward and loan you the money to purchase the home.

 Appraisers Finding Issue When There Is None

 Recently, we have noticed appraisers calling out issues that they once left alone.
 Typically, appraisers have looked for health and safety issues as well as major structural items.
 More and more though, we are seeing what could only be described as nit picky items.
 As happens often with corrections to the mortgage industry, the pendulum often swings too far to one side as the issues are corrected.
 The unfortunate side of this is that your agent and your lender often have little say in the process and protests about the appraisal often fall on deaf ears.
 In order to keep the process from being unduly influenced, many appraisers will flat out refuse to discuss their reports with lenders and agents.
 There is a process to fight an appraisal, but it rarely results in any changes and can be even more frustrating for the homeowner and buyer.